mliebelt/lichess-viewer-wp/readme.txt

 == Changelog ==

+= 1.0.5

+* Added themes solarizeddark and solarizedlight.

 = 1.0.4

-* Renamed the plugin to meet the requirements of Wordpress.
+* Renamed the plugin to meet the requirements of WordPress.

 = 1.0.3